 - Diabetes is also a major risk factor for cardiovascular disease.
 In particular, every time your blood sugar climbs too high and stays too high, it contributes to cardiovascular disease.
 If you have diabetes, a healthy diet and regular exercise are even more important, as are regularly monitoring your blood sugar and appropriately using whatever medication your doctor prescribes to treat your diabetes.

 HIV infection itself may also be a risk factor.
 Studies have shown that HIV-positive people not on ARV therapy have lower "good" HDL cholesterol and higher triglycerides than people not living with the virus.
-There is also evidence that the body's hyperactive response—inflammation—to the presence of HIV, especially if it is not being treated, can gradually damage to the heart and blood vessels, potentially increasing the risk of cardiovascular disease.
+There is also evidence that the body's hyperactive response—inflammation—to the presence of HIV, especially if it is not being treated, can gradually damage the heart and blood vessels, potentially increasing the risk of cardiovascular disease.
 And while people living with HIV can't (yet) control whether or not they remain infected with the virus, they can help manage many of the health problems that HIV can cause.

 Does HIV treatment increase the risk of a heart attack?